sempernow/k8s-vanilla-ha-rhel9/README.md

 ## CNI

 The eBPF-based variants of CNI projects are purportedly ready for production.
 However, they have a large number of methods, protocols and configuration parameters per option making it quite challenging to implement a fully functioning network.
 That stands even after "properly" configuring and passing all their smoke tests.
-It is not unusual to have recurring failures, evermore revealing some new fail mode.
+It is not unusual to have recurring failures, each revealing some new fail mode.

 ## Modify `kubelet` Configuration